Schedule online now - appointments available.

 SAME Day / emergency appointments available.
 Call (212) 752-1163

 All the below content has been written by Dr. Sandip Sachar.

-Dentist NYC for Tooth Extractions
+NYC Dentist for Tooth Extractions

 What is a tooth extraction?

 A tooth extraction is simply the medical term for removing a tooth from the mouth.
-The root of the tooth is attached to the jaw bone with the periodontal ligament.
-In a tooth extraction, the entire tooth is removed.
+The root of the tooth is attached to the jaw bone with the periodontal ligament. n a tooth extraction, the entire tooth is removed.